 Each year, enterprise technology professionals look forward to the release of Gartner’s Market Guide for Cloud ERP for Product-Centric Mid-Sized Enterprises.
 In 2018, however, it’ll be a Magic Quadrant report.
-Set to be released on March 3rd, (according to the company’s release schedule) it will be the first companion resource to Gartner’s Market Guide for Product-Centric Cloud ERP Solutions.
+Set to be released on March 3rd (according to the company’s release schedule), it will be the first companion resource to Gartner’s Market Guide for Product-Centric Cloud ERP Solutions.

 At Solutions Review, we share in the excitement as we near the date of Gartner’s newest release.
-It’s in this spirit that our editors have compiled a couple things we expect to see once the report becomes available.
+It’s in this spirit that our editors have compiled a couple of things we expect to see once the report becomes available.

 Increase of Cloud ERP Solutions for Product-Centric Companies

-Product-centric organizations view the move to cloud ERP applications as a way of transforming business processes to support the shift to digital business.
-A move to cloud offers the opportunity to focus more efforts on supporting customer-facing operations rather than expending IT and finance resources on supporting heavily customized on-premises core ERP applications.
+Product-centric organizations view the move to cloud ERP applications to transform business processes to support the shift to digital business.
+A move to the cloud offers the opportunity to focus more on supporting customer-facing operations rather than expending IT and finance resources on supporting heavily customized on-premises core ERP applications.

 Vendor Competition Will Vary

-We predict competitive differentiation between vendors will emerge with the delivery of packaged integration, allowing customers to loosely couple their cloud ERP products with other vertical-specific applications such as: Enterprise Asset Management (EAM), Product Lifecycle Management (PLM), Customer Relationship Management (CRM).
+We predict competitive differentiation between vendors will emerge with the delivery of packaged integration, allowing customers to loosely couple their cloud ERP products with other vertical-specific applications such as Enterprise Asset Management (EAM), Product Lifecycle Management (PLM), Customer Relationship Management (CRM).